Major League Rugby: Winners

+Winners by team

 Television coverage

-For the 2022 season, MLR and FOX Sports have partnered up once again to broadcast the matches.
-MLR Commissioner George Killebrew said, "Having FOX Sports involved as the national television broadcaster for Major League Rugby this season is an amazing opportunity for the league.
-FOX Sports' reach and audience will not only bring our fans the rugby coverage they expect but also introduce our sport to entirely new rugby fans."

-Major League Rugby programming runs in prime weekend time slots on Saturday afternoons and Sunday evenings.
+As of 2025, ESPN2 broadcasts select matches nationally; all other matches are available to stream live on ESPN+.

-The CBS Sports Network televises 13 matches nationally over the course of the season.
-This includes a Game of the Week during each of the 10 rounds of the MLR regular season along with all three post-season matches.
-Live streaming is also available through the CBS Sports Network streaming platforms.
+ESPN had the national and international rights to an 18-game package covering regular season matches to audiences across its various platforms for the 2018 season.
+The CBS Sports Network televised select matches nationally during the 2019 season.
+This included a Game of the Week during each of the 10 rounds of the MLR regular season along with all three post-season matches.
 Dan Power (Play By Play), Brian Hightower (Color Analyst) and Stacy Paetz (Sideline) were the CBS Sports commentators for the 2019 season.
-The remaining games are available on ESPN properties and regional sports networks.

-ESPN has the national and international rights to an 18-game package covering regular season matches to audiences across its various platforms.

-AT&T Sports Networks have a 17-game package covering six of the seven MLR teams for games not broadcast on the CBS Sports Network.
-Home-and-away matches for Austin, Houston and New Orleans are carried on AT&T SportsNet Southwest.
-Seattle's matches are carried on Root Sports Northwest and all Colorado and Utah games are hosted on AT&T SportsNet Rocky Mountain.
+The remaining games were available on ESPN properties and regional sports networks.
+AT&T Sports Networks had a 17-game package covering six of the seven MLR teams for games not broadcast on the CBS Sports Network.
+Home-and-away matches for Austin, Houston and New Orleans were carried on AT&T SportsNet Southwest.
+Seattle's matches were carried on Root Sports Northwest and all Colorado and Utah games were hosted on AT&T SportsNet Rocky Mountain.